 The Wills and Succession Act consolidates the Wills Act, Intestate Succession Act, Survivorship Act, Dependants Relief Act and section 47 of the Trustee Act.
-It also includes changes to the Matrimonial Property Act, the Administration of Estates Act, and the Family Law Act.

 This single Act specifies how and to whom property is transferred when a person dies.
 It makes Alberta’s succession legislation easier to use and understand.

 The Wills and Succession Act came into effect on February 1, 2012 (except section 117).